Official Regalia of the Modern Templar Order:

 Grand Officers (including Ministers of Parliament) have gold trim, with a Neck (or Bow) badge, and a gold Breast Star.
 A Livery Collar (and badge) of “bronze” metal is authorized, to match the gold trim.
 A Collar of Office of “gold” metal is authorized for official events.

-Donats (patron sponsors) have a Neck (or Bow) Badge of Donat status (without uniform).
+Donats of Devotion (patron sponsors) have a Neck (or Bow) Badge of Donat status (without uniform).
 A Livery Collar (and badge) of “bronze” metal is authorized, which can be worn as a substitute for the Collar of Office at special events.

 The Knights Templar of the original Order were always based upon an Arthurian “round table” principle, without any artificial ranks or degrees, such that all Templars are equal.
 Accordingly, while some levels were held only as titles of office for active duty assignments, there were no rank insignia emblems worn on medieval Templar uniforms.